 - Physical transfer from one place to another of data on magnetic tape, disk, or CD

 - Electronic transmissions over the Internet, extranet, leased lines, dial-up lines, and other private networks

 - Enrollment and unenrollment in a health plan

-- Eligibility for a health plan
+- Eligibility application and evaluation for a health plan

 - Health plan premium payments